weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

 9. In the list of send connectors, select the **Outbound to Office 365** connector and then select the **pencil (Edit)** icon on the menu bar.

-10. On the **Outbound to Office 365** send connector page, select the **scoping** tab in the left-hand navigation pane.
+10. On the **Outbound to Office 365** send connector window that appears, select the **scoping** tab in the left-hand navigation pane.

 11. Under the **Address space** group at the top of the page, select the **plus